dianapatrong/aws-tutorials/rds-connect/README.md

 # Connect to RDS using Python

-Create an RDS instance that will hold some data

 The RDS DB instance only needs to be available to the web server, and not to the public Internet, The web server should be hosted in the public subnet, so that it can reach the public Internet and the RDS DB instance needs to be hosted in a private subnet.
 The web server is able to connect to the DB instance because it is hosted within the same VPC, but the DB instance is not available to the public Internet, providing more security.

+## Goal
+Create an RDS instance and upload data to the DB through an EC2 instance using Python, then query the data from a Jupiter Notebook running on the EC2 instance.

 ## Step-by-step
 This guide assumes that a VPC, public and private subnet have already been created, refer to the documentation: [Pre-requisites](../README.md).
 We must have either two private subnets or two public subnets available to create a DB subnet group for a DB instance to use in a VPC.

-###Step-1: Create another subnet (which will be private)
+### Step-1: Create another subnet (which will be private)
 **AWS Console** -> **Services** -> **VPC** -> Subnet
 * Create subnet
 * Choose **Name Tag**: Another Private Subnet for RDS